Seattle students walk out, demanding better gun safety measures

-The shooting death of a student at Ingraham High School last week prompted Seattle students across the district to walk out of classes in protest Monday.
+The shooting death of a student at Ingraham High School last week prompted hundreds of Seattle students across the district to walk out of classes in protest Monday.

-Students planned to assemble at Seattle City Hall at 11:30 a.m. to demand more mental health support, more restrictions on gun access and more training for security staff in schools.
+Students began assembling at Seattle City Hall around 10:45 a.m. for the 11:30 rally.
+They plan to demand more mental health support, more restrictions on gun access and more training for security staff in schools.
 Hundreds of kids participated in similar rallies last school year, held in response to school shootings in Michigan and Texas and threats of school violence in Seattle and across the country.

+At Ingraham on Monday morning, as the walkout unfolded, about 100 students left the school campus, holding signs and wearing blue and white Ingraham gear; some also wore orange, a color identified with the gun safety movement.
+One sign had the words “Thoughts and Prayers” crossed out and replaced with the word “Change.”

+A white banner hung on the side of the building nearby reading, “Thank you Seattle Police and Fire!”
+A mound of flowers and white plastic cups stuck in the holes of a chain link fence shaped hearts in memoriam.

 Monday’s walkout was organized by the Seattle Student Union and Ingraham Students Against Gun Violence.